 Whether a particular Note is treated as debt (and not equity) for U.S. federal income tax purposes is an inherently factual question and no single factor is determinative.
+There is no direct legal authority as to the proper U.S. federal income tax treatment of an instrument issued to third-party investors that is denominated as a debt instrument and has significant debt features, but that is subject to statutory bail-in powers.
+Therefore, prospective investors should consult their tax advisers as to the proper characterization of the Notes for U.S. federal income tax purposes.
 The Issuer intends to treat the Notes as indebtedness for U.S. federal income tax purposes unless provided otherwise in the Pricing Supplement or in a supplement to this Base Information Memorandum, although no assurances can be given with respect to such treatment.
 The following discussion assumes that such treatment will be respected.
 If the treatment of the Notes as indebtedness is not upheld, it may affect the timing, amount and character of income inclusion to a U.S. Holder.